-Women and Culture: Bodies and/as Texts
+Women and Culture: Bodies

 In this course, we’ll think of the human body as a text we can “read” — one that represents, responds to, and negotiates the relationships between identity and power.
 Tracing literary depictions of the body from ancient Rome, the trans-Atlantic slave trade, witnesses to los desaparecidos (“the disappeared”) in Latin America, and recent feminist sci-fi and speculative fiction, we will ask: What do these bodily archives make visible to us?
 How do different genres of literature both define and reimagine bodies in different ways?
 What do bodies tell us about histories of colonialism, knowledge, resistance, and identity formation?
 Through our readings and class discussions, we will unpack how the body scripts and resists inscription, produces culture and yet is borne from it.